Have an outdated refrigerator, but it still works? Maybe just some ugly rust spots on it?

 As you can see we also switched the door handle to function better in our new kitchen.
 The above picture doesn’t do the before any justice.
 It was so rusted and gross as you can clearly see in these pictures.

 It was in need of some major loving!
-So, I started out with lightly sanding the rusted areas and then applying two coats of Loctite Extend Rust Treatment, which you can see below what that did and how it looked.
+So, I started out with lightly sanding the rusted areas and then applying two coats of Loctite Extend Rust Neutralizer, which you can see below what that did and how it looked.
 I then applied Rust-Oleum’s Protective Enamel in Gloss White.
 Because the rust was so bad on the front of the fridge and that is also where I applied the rust treatment I had to apply two coats of the paint.
 The rest of the fridge was fine with a light sanding and one coat of paint.
 I used a small 4″x1/2″ fabric roller for all of the painting.
 I think I used a small artists paint brush for one tiny area that I couldn’t get to with the roller.
 But, once we took the refrigerator apart it was very easy to get to all of the areas with the roller.

 I also spray painted the bottom vent a nice black.
 That really cleaned things up and adds to the “brand new” look.